The Buyer

 Gosset proves how NV Champagnes mature with Comptes d’Âge range

-The new release of a non-vintage champagne, aged on its lees for 21 years, is the latest in Gosset’s Comptes d’Âge range giving collectors an experience usually reserved for cellar masters.
-Gosset’s 21 ans de cave a minima Extra Brut is part of the House’s continuing ‘experiments’ with non-vintage champagne to show how the bulk of the region’s wines can mature, its avoidance of malolactic fermentation a key reason why Gosset’s champagnes can retain freshness for so long, even non-vintage.
+The new release of a non-vintage Champagne, aged on its lees for 21 years, is the latest in Gosset’s Comptes d’Âge range giving collectors an experience usually reserved for cellar masters.
+Gosset’s 21 ans de cave a minima Extra Brut is part of the House’s continuing ‘experiments’ with non-vintage Champagne to show how the bulk of the region’s wines can mature, its avoidance of malolactic fermentation a key reason why Gosset’s Champagnes can retain freshness for so long, even non-vintage.
 Ellie Scott talks to head winemaker Odilon de Varine and tastes the 21 ans de cave a minima.

 13th November 2024by Ellie Scott